-- Develop and follow a study plan: A well-thought-out study plan is essential.
-If you’re not sure how to build one on your own, FRM prep packages can help.
+A well-thought-out study plan is essential.
+If you’re not sure how to build one on your own, FRM study materials can help.
 They offer online and classroom courses, calendar tools that organize the curriculum and materials for you, access to banks of practice questions, and realistic mock exams.

-- Focus on practicing in the final weeks before the exam: If possible, take some time off from your job in the final weeks before each part of the FRM Exam and save at least one mock exam for that time.
+If possible, take some time off from your job in the final weeks before each part of the FRM Exam and save at least one FRM Part I mock exam for that time.
 Treat this exam as if it were the real thing.
 Don’t look at it or study questions from it beforehand.
 Time yourself, so you can get a feel for the time constraints and pressure of exam day.

-- Have a plan for staying calm on exam day before you get to the exam center: A good strategy is to answer the easy questions first to build confidence.
+A good strategy is to answer the easy questions first to build confidence.
 For more difficult questions, reread them to make sure you understand.
-If you still can’t find the best answer, eliminate at least one option and take an educated guess.
-Also, if you’re struggling with several difficult questions in a row, take a deep breath for a few seconds and remind yourself you can get 30 percent of the questions wrong and still pass.
+If you still can’t find the best answer, eliminate at least one option, and take an educated guess.
+Also, if you’re struggling with several difficult questions in a row, take a deep breath for a few seconds, and remind yourself you can get 30 percent of the questions wrong and still pass.

 Ready for the Challenge?

 FREE eBook - Before You Decide to Sit for the FRM® Exam